Updated: Rep. Thompson, Sens. Fetterman and McCormick support Trump on Iran strikes

-U.S. Rep. Glenn Thompson and Pennsylvania’s two U.S. senators expressed support for President Donald Trump and after the U.S. military hit three sites in Iran in an attempt to destroy Iran’s nuclear program early Sunday.
+U.S. Rep. Glenn Thompson and Pennsylvania’s two U.S. senators supported President Donald Trump after the U.S. military hit three sites in Iran in an attempt to destroy Iran’s nuclear program early Sunday.

 Thompson, a Republican from Centre County whose district includes Potter and McKean counties, stated on X that Iran was given every opportunity to back away from its nuclear weapons program.